dar5hak/dar5hak.github.io/content/blog/back-to-office.md

 I, for one, am excited about this.

-## Work from where?
+## Work From Where?

 There’s a narrative that says knowledge workers no longer need offices, because they are equally productive working from home.
-While I respect their choice, I find myself to feel much better about my job – and life in general – while working from an office.
+While I respect their choice, I find myself to feel much better about my job — and life in general — while working from an office.

 For one, it helps you set a clear boundary between work and not-work.
 Your mind gets into either mode based on where you are.